Henry Kissinger meets with sanctioned Chinese defense minister in Beijing - KESQ

 He urged the US to make the “correct strategic judgment” and said he hoped Beijing and Washington could still work together to promote “healthy and stable development” of the relationship between the countries and their militaries.

-Miller, the State Department spokesperson, indicated that Secretary of State Antony Blinken found out about the meeting from his own meetings with Chinese officials in Beijing last month.
+Miller, the State Department spokesperson, indicated that Secretary of State Antony Blinken found out about Kissinger’s travel plans from his own meetings with Chinese officials in Beijing last month.

 “We were aware that Henry Kissinger was traveling to China,” Miller said at a State Department briefing.
 “It actually came up in the meetings that Secretary Blinken had when we were in China.”